popeangabita/AzureCloudSecurityProjects/README.md

   - **Attempted to delete a resource**:
     - **Outcome**: User2 was also **allowed** to delete resources, confirming their permissions.

-## Conclusion
-The project successfully demonstrated the differences in capabilities between the Reader and Contributor roles in Azure RBAC.
-User1 was limited to viewing resources and logs, while User2 had full permissions to manage resources within the Resource Group.

-### Next Steps
-- Explore additional Azure roles and permissions.
-- Consider implementing Conditional Access policies once a Premium license is acquired.
-- Document further tests and findings in future iterations.

 ### Repository Structure
 - `README.md`: Overview of the project.
 - `docs/`: Detailed documentation and logs of tests performed.